mysterymath/lcc6502/Linker_Scripts.md

 be called before any code that refers to the variable, since all such code will expect the object to be present and initialized at its RAM address.
 The function takes no arguments, has no return value, and is externally visible.

+### Paging

+Specifying address ranges manually allows sections to overlap.
+This is not necessarily an error, since some machines have mechanisms to map several pages of memory to one page of address space.
+However, if the compiler is used this way, violating any of the following produces undefined behavior:

+* An object in such a section is accessed or modified, but the object is not paged in.

+* A function is called, but the code of that function is not paged in.

+* Two pointers from different sections that map to the same address are compared.